BibianaFam/myLinux/README.md

 ## Keep Calm and Love Linux! 💖

-Remember, reinstalling Linux is a journey of learning and improvement.
 This script is here to make your life a bit easier.
 If you encounter any problems, take a deep breath and remember that each challenge is an opportunity to learn.
 You got this! 💪

 ---

-Made with ❤️ and a bit of Linux magic! 🧙‍♂️